Small Group Tour in Central Asia 2025

 Other routes, such as the Meridional, Steppe, and Lapis Lazuli Roads, later became part of the Silk Road system.

 The primary Silk Road split into three main routes - Northern, Central, and Southern - along with additional branch routes that further extended its reach across Eurasia.
-Besides, there were other routes of the Great Silk Road.
+Besides, there were other routes of the Silk Road.

 Main Silk Road Countries: